Deothrin/howto/couchdb.md

 The reason for all of this was the couchdb guide started showing post examples using json in curl which is no fun to enter on the windows command line.
 Much nicer to do that in bash in a vm.
 (Remember to check out bash on Windows, too)

+One last step was to install apache on the ubuntu guest and ProxyPass requests to / onto http://192.168.56.1:5984/.
+Now I can just curl localhost/_all_dbs